grapeco/nixos-config/README.md

    nixos-rebuild switch --flake ./
    ```

-### ⚠️ Warning
+## ⚠️ Warning
-1. **When you log out via wlogout, the waybar will not be displayed when you log back into hyprland.
-To solve this problem, I added a bind to launch the waybar "Super + Shift + W"**
-2. **Waybar shows nvidia gpu usage, so if you have other gpu, you should change the waybar settings**
+1. **Waybar shows nvidia gpu usage, so if you have other gpu, you should change the waybar settings**

 ## 📸 Screenshots